TeachBooks/TeachBooks/docs/source/external.rst

 External content from GitHub/GitLab
 ===================================

-TeachBooks includes an 'external content' processor, where you can refer to meterial hosted on GitHub or GitLab, which will be retrieved on-the-fly during the build process.
+TeachBooks includes an 'external content' processor, where you can refer to material hosted on GitHub or GitLab, which will be retrieved on-the-fly during the build process.

 This feature works consistently when using draft or release build strategies.